chestercodes/IntroToFSharp/md/discriminated-unions.md

 ---

+### Scenario

+Want to add layer of domain typing over primitives

+---

+### Scenario

-Scenario: Want to record contact information.
+Want to record contact information.

 Need to store a contact's email, phone number or both.